28 August 2020

 Dr.-Ing.
 Johannes Wellmann

-The course requires that you hold a Bachelor degree in mechanical, electrical or power engineering.
+The course requires that you have experience in mechanical, electrical or power engineering.
 Students of water and environmental sciences are welcome to apply.

 Due to the experimental work, laboratory or workshop experience is advantageous.